 - (a) The PSAC Centre shall be solely and exclusively responsible for processing grievances at the adjudication level.
-PSAC decisions not to pursue a grievance at adjudication may be appealed pursuant to an appeal process as outlined in a Regulation enacted by the NBoD. - (b) Notwithstanding Sub-Section (5) (a) of this Section, the PSAC may delegate responsibility to process a grievance at adjudication in the event that: - the PSAC has decided not to pursue the grievance at adjudication; - the adjudication process will not prejudice other PSAC members; and - the Component is prepared to provide the representation at its cost. - (c) Notwithstanding Section 9, Sub-Section (5) (a), the PSAC may delegate the processing of grievances at adjudication to a Component on the request of a Component.
+PSAC decisions not to pursue a grievance at adjudication may be appealed pursuant to an appeal process as outlined in a Regulation enacted by the NBoD. - (b) Notwithstanding Sub-Section (5) (a) of this Section, the PSAC may delegate responsibility to process a grievance at adjudication in the event that: - the PSAC has decided not to pursue the grievance at adjudication; - the adjudication process will not prejudice other PSAC members; and

+- the Component or a DCL is prepared to provide the representation at its cost. - (c) Notwithstanding Section 9, Sub-Section (5) (a), the PSAC may delegate the processing of grievances at adjudication to a Component or a DCL on the request of a Component or a DCL.